stat4701/2014/intro.md

 # Requirements

-- Three ‘blog post’ entries (20% each = 60%)
+### Three ‘blog post’ entries (20% each = 60%)
-  - submitted as pull requests of markdown on github, examining published graphs and improving them.
+  Submitted as pull requests of markdown on github, examining published graphs and improving them.
 Entries should include:
      - source of original with link
      - discussion of what was wrong with the graph in the first place
      - theoretical improvements — if the problem is a color scale, what are you replacing a rainbow with?